 Typical example of duplication is to reuse the content on different pages across domains you have.
 For example, you can add the same “about us” page on different main and subdomains you own.
 Though you can create external link to a single “about us” page, it may not look professional especially different sites are talking about different niches.
 It is easy to modify minor portion and reuse the content on all sites you own.

-The duplication problem across domains need to be resolved by adding the below canonical meta tag on all the “about-us” pages.
+You can resolve the duplication problem across domains by adding the below canonical meta tag on all the “about-us” pages.
 The meta tag needs to be added in “Header Code” section of the “about-us” pages under “Pages > About Us Page > SEO Settings“.

 <link rel="canonical" href="Your Original Page URL">